koher/try-swift-2016/try-swift.md

 ^ "Stay Typed.
 Stay Practical." [^8]

-^ I'm sure it makes the evolution as I talked through my presentation.
+^ I'm sure this will make the evolution with programming languages as I talked through my presentation.
 Stay Typed.
 Stay Practical.
 And I have always wished that for Swift's designers.
-And now, as Swift became open source, it's us to make the Swift's evolution.
+And now, as Swift became open source, it's on our shoulders to make the Swift's evolution.
 I wish that for us.

 ^ Stay Typed, Stay Practical.